MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 If you would like to read more about IPython cluster:  <http://ipython.org/ipython-doc/dev/parallel/parallel_process.html>

-© 2013 Microsoft Corporation.
+Copyright 2013 Microsoft Corporation.
 All rights reserved.
-Except where otherwise [noted](http://creativecommons.org/policies#license), content on this site is licensed under a [Creative Commons Attribution-NonCommercial 3.0 License.](http://creativecommons.org/licenses/by-nc/3.0/)
+Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
+You may use it according to the license as is most appropriate for your project on a case-by-case basis.
+The terms of this license can be found in [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).